 We offer both 600 and 1200 PPI scans.
 These are true optical resolutions.
 This can be confusing to people used to using consumer scanners that claim to be able to scan at these same resolutions or even much higher figures.
 But our machine and techniques produce results that retrieve ALL the detail of the original work.
 At 600 PPI our scanner produces results considerably sharper and more detailed than consumer scanners claiming 3200 PPI.

-600 PPI is usually more than adequate as this will allow you to produce reproductions up to at least twice the original size.
+600 PPI is usually (well) more than adequate as this will allow you to produce reproductions up to at least twice the original size.
 Most works are scanned at 600 PPI.
 Indeed, this is teh resolution that most major galleries and institutions use for their digital archives.

 Pricing information can be found here.

 Photographic capture is the preferred option for very large pieces, and more difficult works such as thick oils.

 High resolution photography allows you to properly light each piece